microsoft/aoai-api-simulator/docs/config.md

 ## Configuring Endpoints

-There are a numner of environemt variables that specify API endpoints.
-Each of these environement variables is named ending `_ENDPOINT`.
-For all such environment variables the format is `scheme://fqdn` ir `scheme://fqdn:port`. e.g. `http://localhost:5000` or `https://example.openai.azure.com`.
+There are a number of environment variables that specify API endpoints.
+Each of these environment variables is named ending `_ENDPOINT`.
+For all such environment variables the format is `scheme://fqdn` or `scheme://fqdn:port`. e.g. `http://localhost:5000` or `https://example.openai.azure.com`.
 You should **not** include a trailing forward slash in the value of the environment variable.

 ## Configuring Latency